 The system consists of four cooperating components:

-EXT:solr Architecture: From the editor to the search result
+EXT:solr architecture: From the editor to the search result

 How the document lifecycle works: